 The Rockets, Magic and Pistons have the best chance at landing the No. 1 pick on Tuesday night

-The best teams in the NBA may be battling for a spot in the Finals as we speak, but the worst teams have their own competition to look forward to as well.
-On Tuesday, May 17, the 14 teams that missed the playoffs will vie for the top selection in the 2022 NBA Draft.
+The best teams in the NBA are currently battling for a spot in the Finals, but the league’s worst teams have their own competition to look forward to as well.
+On Tuesday, the 14 teams that missed the playoffs will vie for the top selection in the 2022 NBA Draft.
 They will do so not with basketballs, but with ping pong balls as their fate is left in the hands of the lottery gods.

 An NBA championship may not be on the line directly Tuesday, but the next dozen will be impacted by who wins the lottery.
 Four of the past 10 Finals MVP awards have been won by a No. 1 pick (LeBron James) and two more have been won by a No. 2 pick (Kevin Durant).
 Get a pick at the top of the draft right and a team sets itself up for a decade or more of contention.
 Get it wrong, and, well, we’ll see you back here next year.
 Here’s everything you need to know as the lottery approaches.